 The League of Women Voters, born in 1920 out of the struggle to get the vote for women, began early to seek redress for another disenfranchised group: the citizens of the District of Columbia (DC).
 The League has supported DC self-government since 1938.
-Realization of these goals has been slow, but, since 1961, DC residents have made some gains in the drive for full citizenship rights.
-The remaining goals of voting representation in both the House and Senate and full home-rule powers were made explicit in the LWVUS program in March 1982.
+Realization of these goals has been slow, but since 1961 DC residents have made some gains in the drive for full citizenship rights.
+The remaining goals-voting representation in both the House and Senate and full home-rule powers-were made explicit in the LWVUS program in March 1982.

 The League has applied a wide variety of techniques, including a massive petition campaign in 1970, to persuade Congress to change the status of the "Last Colony."
-League support has been behind each hard-won step: in 1961, the right of DC citizens to vote for President and Vice-President through ratification of the 23rd Amendment to the Constitution; in 1970, the right to elect a nonvoting delegate to Congress; and in 1974, a limited home-rule charter providing for an elected mayor and city council, based on the 1973 District of Columbia Self Government and Governmental Reorganization Act.
+League support has been behind each hard-won step: the right of District citizens to vote for President and Vice-President, through ratification of the 23rd Amendment to the Constitution in 1961; the right to elect a nonvoting delegate to Congress in 1970; a 1974 limited home-rule charter providing for an elected mayor and city council, based on the 1973 DC Self Government and Governmental Reorganization Act.
 The League supported the last two reforms as interim steps until voting representation in Congress and full home-rule powers are achieved.

-On August 22, 1978, the Senate confirmed the House-approved constitutional amendment providing full voting representation in Congress for DC citizens.
+On August 22, 1978, the Senate confirmed the House-approved constitutional amendment providing full voting representation in Congress for citizens of the District of Columbia.
 State and local Leagues took the lead in ratification efforts.
 However, when the ratification period expired in 1985, only 16 states of the necessary 38 had ratified the amendment.

-In 1993, at the request of the LWV of the District of Columbia, the LWVUS Board agreed that DC statehood would "afford the same rights of self-government and full voting representation" for DC citizens as for other U.S. citizens.
+In 1993, at the request of the LWV of the District of Columbia, the LWVUS Board agreed that statehood for the District would "afford the same rights of self-government and full voting representation" for citizens of the District as for other U.S. citizens.
 Accordingly, the League endorsed statehood as one way of implementing the national League position.